Consistency of the mean and the principal components of spatially distributed functional data: Introduction

-For the reasons explained above, the approach of \citetext{hormann:kokoszka:2010}, who developed a framework for estimation and testing for functional time series is totally inappropriate for functional spatial fields.
-The starting point for the theory of \citetext{hormann:kokoszka:2010} is the representation $X_k = f(\eg_k, \eg_{k-1}, \ldots)$ of a function $X_k$ in terms of iid error functions $\eg_k$.
-While all time series models used in practice admit such a representation, no analog representations exist for geostatistical spatial data.
-(Even though not widely used, spatial autoregressive processes have been proposed, but no Volterra type expansions have been developed for them.)

 The paper is organized as follows.
-Section \ref{s:me} describes in greater detail the objectives of this research by developing several examples which show how spatially distributed functional data differ from functional random samples and from functional time series.
-In simple settings, it illustrates what kind of consistency or inconsistency results can be expected, and what kind of difficulties must be overcome.
-Assumptions on the functional random fields we study are introduced in Section \ref{s:ma}.
-A crucial part of these assumptions consists of conditions on the spatial distribution of the points $\bs_k$.
-Section \ref{s:designs} compares our conditions to those typically assumed for scalar spatial processes.
+Section \ref{s:me} introduces the statistical setting.
+It also compares our conditions to those typically assumed for scalar spatial processes.
 In Sections \ref{s:cm} and \ref{s:cc} we establish consistency results, respectively, for the functional mean and the covariance operator.
-These sections also contain examples specializing the general results to more specific settings.
 Section \ref{s:example} explains, by means of general theorems and examples, when the sample principal components are not consistent.
 The proofs of the main results are collected in Section \ref{s:p-cm}.